aelveborn/Wii-Scale/README.md

 ## Configuration (optional)

-You can configure a different host, port, Wii Balance Board bluetooth address and calibration.
+You can configure a different host, port and calibration.

 ### Access the web interface from other computers